MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/specifying-wdf-directives-in-inf-files.md

 An INF file that installs a WDF driver must contain two WDF-specific sections:

  - [DDInstall.wdf] section for each [DDInstall] section
- - [wdf-service-install] section, with name specified in a KmdfService or UmdfService directive in [DDInstall.wdf]
+ - [wdf-service-install] section, with section name specified in a KmdfService or UmdfService directive in [DDInstall.wdf]

 These sections contain WDF-specific directives.
 UMDF-specific directives begin with the UMDF prefix, and KMDF-specific directives begin with the KMDF prefix.